Take Off / Go Around (TOGA) - Explained

 Avoiding Confusion: Acceleration Height, Thrust Reduction Height, Derates, Noise Abatement and the Boeing Quiet Climb System

-Thompson B738NG transitioning to Acceleration Height, Manchester, UK (Craig Sunter from Manchester, UK, Boeing 737-800 (Thomson Airways) (5895152176), CC BY 2.0)
+Thompson B738NG transitioning to Thrust Reduction Height, Immediately following this will be acceleration height when the aircraft’s nose is lowered, flaps are retracted and climb thrust commences, acceleration will be reached, Manchester, UK (Craig Sunter from Manchester, UK, Boeing 737-800 (Thomson Airways) (5895152176), CC BY 2.0)

 Acceleration Height (AH)